pydanny/pydanny-event-notes/DjangoConEurope2013/keynotes.rst

 Call To Action
 ---------------

-Be awesome.
-"I want us to change the world."
-Use your knowledge of Django to help people and do good things.
+Be awesome. "**I want us to change the world.**" Use your knowledge of Django to help people and do good things.